Proactive AI Adoption can be Threatening: When Help Backfires: Related Work

-Moreover, emerging work that has relied on the managerial research about helping has begun to explore how proactive vs. reactive AI behavior shapes perceptions of competence and system satisfaction.
+Moreover, emerging work that has relied on managerial research about helping has begun to explore how proactive vs. reactive AI behavior shapes perceptions of competence and system satisfaction.
 In particular, recent Information Systems research highlights similar dynamics.
-For example, Diebel et al.~\citep{diebel_when_2024} show that proactive AI support can reduce users’ competence-based self-esteem, particularly when the AI demonstrates high levels of knowledge.
-Their findings reinforce our argument that unsolicited initiative can undermine psychological needs for competence and autonomy, even when the underlying assistance is accurate or useful.
-Building on this, our work situates self-threat as the mechanism explaining such effects and extends them into the HCI domain, where adoption decisions are shaped not only by accuracy and usability but also by how proactive behaviors are experienced in everyday interactions with AI systems.
-In HCI and CSCW literature, proactive initiative raises important questions about agency distribution and negotiation, particularly in creative or co-creative contexts \citep{wu_human-ai_2025,chen_need_2025}.
-Together, these lines of work motivate our empirical focus on \emph{self-threat} as the mechanism linking initiative-taking (anticipatory vs. reactive) to adoption outcomes.
+For example, Diebel et al.~\citep{diebel_when_2024} show that proactive AI support can reduce users' competence-based self-esteem, particularly when the AI demonstrates high levels of knowledge.
+Their findings reinforce our argument that unsolicited initiative can undermine psychological needs for competence and autonomy, even when the assistance is accurate or useful.
+Building on this, our work situates self-threat as one mechanism explaining such effects and extends them into the HCI domain, where adoption decisions are shaped not only by accuracy and usability but also by how proactive behaviors are experienced by users in everyday interactions with AI systems.
+Proactive initiative raises important questions about agency distribution and negotiation, particularly in creative or co-creative contexts \citep{wu_human-ai_2025,chen_need_2025}.
+Together, these lines of work motivate our empirical examination of self-threat in responses to anticipatory versus reactive AI help.